 - 3.3 The previous report provided more information on the shared care voucher process to see where improvements could be made.
-As a re-cap, the process is summarised below: - The vouchers were introduced to give carers choice and flexibility with respite arrangements, in theory allowing them to choose where their loved one was placed rather than the council making arrangements; - Respite needs would be identified as part of the assessment process and vouchers issued (usually 4-6 weeks' worth) for the year, allowing carers to use them as and when required; - Vouchers indicating the level of care required would be sent out by Care Arrangers along with a letter and a copy of the support plan (for providers). - 3.4 The 2019 report also provided data on voucher usage, which can be found at appendix 1 with more recent data added as well as a breakdown of clients using vouchers and some information on respite provision via the Shared Lives service. - 3.5 Some areas for improvement were suggested in the previous report, including: - Managing people's expectations by clarifying in the voucher letter that vouchers can't be used to book a respite stay in a care home weeks/months in advance and that instead contact should be made with the Care Management to discuss respite provision for future holidays; - Providing information about alternative respite options in the letter (e.g. Shared Lives, Direct Payments, domiciliary care); - Ensuring that carers know they can contact Care Management for support in arranging respite to avoid them becoming distressed trying to make arrangements themselves; - Enhancing the council's respite offer given the issues with the vouchers including having different options that can be booked in advance, considering block purchasing care home beds at financial cost (although there are issues when the type of bed may not meet everyone's needs/preferences) and exploring how the council's inhouse care homes could support respite provision on a more planned basis; - Development of a Respite Policy & Procedure so there is a clear respite offer.
+As a re-cap, the process is summarised below: - The vouchers were introduced to give carers choice and flexibility with respite arrangements, in theory allowing them to choose where their loved one was placed rather than the council making arrangements; - Respite needs would be identified as part of the assessment process and vouchers issued (usually 4-6 weeks' worth) for the year, allowing carers to use them as and when required; - Vouchers indicating the level of care required would be sent out by Care Arrangers along with a letter and a copy of the support plan (for providers). - 3.4 Some areas for improvement were suggested in the previous report, including: - Managing people's expectations by clarifying in the voucher letter that vouchers can't be used to book a respite stay in a care home weeks/months in advance and that instead contact should be made with the Care Management to discuss respite provision for future holidays; - Providing information about alternative respite options in the letter (e.g. Shared Lives, Direct Payments, domiciliary care); - Ensuring that carers know they can contact Care Management for support in arranging respite to avoid them becoming distressed trying to make arrangements themselves; - Enhancing the council's respite offer given the issues with the vouchers including having different options that can be booked in advance, considering block purchasing care home beds at financial cost (although there are issues when the type of bed may not meet everyone's needs/preferences) and exploring how the council's inhouse care homes could support respite provision on a more planned basis; - Development of a Respite Policy so there is a clear respite offer.